Extra Help with Medicare Prescription Drug Costs

 - Your State Medicaid Office.

 If you have any questions, please call Optima Medicare Member Services at 1-800-927-6048.
 TTY users can contact us through the Virginia Relay Service at 1-800-828-1140 or 711.
-From October 1 - February 14, you can call us 7 days a week from 8 am to 8 pm EST. From February 15 - September 30, you can call us Monday through Friday from 8 am to 8 pm EST.
+From October 1st until March 31st, you can call us 7 days a week from 8 am to 8 pm EST. From April 1st until September 30th, you can call us Monday through Friday from 8 am to 8 pm EST